jigglycrumb/nixfiles/machines/proxmox/README.md

 See the individual configs for details.

+- `anker`: Nginx proxy
-- `driftwood`: A playground server used for miscellaneous things
+- `driftwood`: Playground server used for miscellaneous things
-- `kraken`: An AdGuard Home server
+- `kraken`: AdGuard Home server
-- `siren`: A media and filesharing server
+- `siren`: Media and filesharing server